- Religion and Philosophy»

 And God will generously provide all you need.
 Then you will always have everything you need and plenty left over to share with others— 2 Corinthians 9:8, NLT

-As believers, our response should be to demonstrate love to God and others.
-One way to express this love is through generosity, that is, giving of ourselves, time, talents and material possessions.
+As believers, our response should be to demonstrate our love for God and others.
+One way to express this love is through generosity, that is, giving of ourselves, time, talents, words of affirmation and encouragement and material possessions.

-Here are some steps we can take cultivate a generous heart:
+Here are five steps we can take cultivate a generous heart:

 - Give from the heart.
 Giving should never be for show, but from a heart of love and compassion.
-Jesus responded to the multitudes in the Gospels by healing their diseases and feeding them through his love and compassion.
+Jesus responded to the multitudes in the Gospels by healing their diseases and feeding them through his love and compassion for them.

 - Move from discontent to a heart of gratitude.
 It is so easy to feel sorry for ourselves when we face life's challenges.
 But we can chose to respond to such situations with bitterness or with a heart of gratitude to God's goodness and reach out and touch the lives people around us in special ways.

 - Look for opportunities to be generous.
-We need to look around for opportunities to use our time and talents to serve others.
-But we must be sure to ask God for guidance and wisdom in whatever we do.
+As you look around, you will find opportunities to use our time and talents to serve others.
+But be sure to ask God for guidance and wisdom in whatever we do.
+The Holy Spirit will guide into us all truth (John 16:13), he will show us how to express love and generosity in specific ways

 - Commit to Biblical stewardship.
 If we believe that God owns everything, including our money and time, then we will be less tempted to hold on to what we have, and more likely to be generous.
 It is important for us to accept that we are not the owners of the things we possess and so strive to be responsible managers.